Alice Through the Needle's Eye: Plot

+A whale she met at the auction, called the Grampus, insists Alice accompany him to board a train.
+Along the ride, Alice's surroundings transform into a study room.
+She exits this room and ventures towards a hill she spots in the distance.
+Here, she finds two 'stick figure people' who she soon identifies as Jack and Jill carrying pails of eels.
+Jack orders Alice to deliver his pail to Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch, so she sets off to do so.
+She reaches a maze and quickly becomes deeply lost.
+She eventually comes across the center of the maze where a large congregation of animals are also hopelessly lost.

 Alice is volunteered by the animals to go into a rabbit hole which the cluster of animals within the maze believe leads out.
 When going down the hole, she feels as if she is falling sideways and soon is rocketed out of the exit hole like a canon.
 She finds herself in a queue between two small buildings, occupied in part by the Red and White Queens from her previous adventures.
 Every time they work their way up the queue to one of the small buildings, it closes its operations and directs them to visit the opposite building instead.
 The length of the queue joining both buildings gets smaller and smaller until Alice finally manages to actually speak to the owner of one of the buildings, who is a butterfly still in his chrysalis.
 He sells her a postage stamp and flutters away.

 As she inspects the postage stamp, she suddenly finds herself in a restaurant called The King's Head.
-A frog waiter departs to prepare lukewarm tea for Alice, and in the meantime she converses with a snake who eats his own tail.
-When the waiter returns, Alice orders "Swan Pie and Greens" from the menu, which summons a living swan to approach and prepare itself to be cooked alive.
-She attempts to change her order, which offends the swan, when the group is interrupted by a voice declaring the "Grand Opening of Parliament!"
+When a waiter arrives to take her order, Alice chooses "Swan Pie and Greens" from the menu, which summons a living swan to approach and prepare itself to be cooked alive.
+Before anything can be done, the group is interrupted by a voice declaring the "Grand Opening of Parliament!"

 Alice makes her way to a solemn procession, including the Grampus, making their way to the Hall of Parliament, accompanied by a swarm of personified letters of the alphabet.
-When they arrive, the Emu emerges and hears the complaints of a Lord X, who argues that it's unfair for the later letters (V, W, X, Y and Z) to be very rarely used or named in common conversation.
+When they arrive, the Emu emerges and hears the complaints of a Lord X, who argues for better empowerment of the later letters (V, W, X, Y and Z).
 The debate escalates into a violent and senseless battle.
 When Alice tries to intervene, the letters turn on her, prompting her to awake in a panic.

 Realizing it was only a dream, Alice talks in a hush to her sleeping cat about her adventures.